doocs/leetcode/solution/1000-1099/1068.Product Sales Analysis I/README_EN.md

 +-------------+-------+
 (sale_id, year) is the primary key of this table. product_id is a foreign key to <code>Product</code> table.
+Each row of this table shows a sale on the product product_id in a certain year.
 Note that the price is per unit.
 </pre>